 Dr Jan Maskell works as a self-employed Chartered Psychologist and is a registered Occupational Psychologist, helping individuals at work, teams and organisations to achieve their potential.
 She has worked across all sectors and is currently focusing on not-for-profit and ethical organisations through her consultancy.
 Her work has included: policy development; designing and delivering assessment and development centres; facilitating events; training; management development and coaching; and she teaches part time at a university on postgraduate programmes.
 Jan has an MA in training and development, an MSc in occupational psychology and her PhD was in educational research.

 Jan's early career was in building design and architecture and she worked on several projects including new Crown and County Courts at Oxford, Leeds and Wood Green.
-Jan is a resident and member of Lancaster Cohousing, an eco-housing project.
 She is Chair of the Going Green Working Group which is part of the British Psychological Society's Division of Occupational Psychology that investigates the psychology of environmentally sustainable behaviour in the workplace.

 Alasdair Beal is a chartered civil and structural engineer, working for consulting engineers in Leeds.